All to often we spend more of our time researching what to buy rather than how to use it once we buy it.

-Also check before take off that the remote has locked sync with the drone so it doesnt fly off and not come back.
-Check that you can visually see the camera in the screen so you can see where it is going.
+Also, check before take-off that the remote has locked sync with the drone so it doesn’t fly off and not come back.
+Check that you can visually see the camera on the screen so you can see where it is going.

 Check if there are any alerts for updates to the software and firmware.
 Even if it takes most of the battery to download and install.
 This could be an important update that lets it work with your phone.
 Or a safety fix that allows the signal to stay strong and consistent so do not skip this process.

 Have you purchased your first drone yet?
 How was your first drone flight?
 Or are you in the market to buy one in the next 12 months?

 If you are interested to see what comes in the box when you buy a drone, check out the unboxing article and video about the DJI Mavic Air Fly More Combo

 Here are the links for the same DJI Mavic Air Fly More Combo if you want to view more details on Amazon.